lucabeetz/finetuner/README.md

 job = finetuner.start_job("meta-llama/Llama-2-7b-chat-hf", train_file_id, val_file_id)
 ```

+You can check job status with `job.status`.
+It usually takes around 10-20min depending on the size and anyscale sends you an email when the job finishes or fails.

 ### Running evaluation

 finetuner also provides an `Eval` class to evaluate the performance of models on datasets.
-To use it, simply subclass it and implement `compare` to compare the model output with ground truth data.
+To use it, simply subclass it and implement the `compare` method.
 Often this might just be an equality operator with some string formatting but for more complex tasks you could use an LLM call for evaluation.

 ```python